Hagrou/tablePackager/README.md

 ###<a name="Upgrade-Table-Packager"></a>Upgrade Table Packager

-To upgrade Table Packager with a new version, you must To upgrade the software you must first uninstall the current version (the packages are kept)
+To upgrade Table Packager with a new version, you must first uninstall the current version (the packages are kept) and then install the new one.

 ##<a name="Run-Package-Installer"></a>Run Package Installer